 4. Communicate regularly (2-5 times a week) on challenges and successes encountered in implementing those plan

-5. After two to three weeks discuss; we the process and results and adjust the plan if necessary.
+5. After two to three weeks of discussion, we can then process the results and adjust the plan if necessary.

 Join over hundreds of our happy clients and be in total control of your disease process and lifestyle